Judar Pasha: Aftermath

 According to Martin Meredith: "To quell resistance in Timbuktu, the Moroccans sent leading scholars to Marrakesh in chains.
 The wealth of Timbuktu, Gao, and Jenne was also stripped.
 Huge quantities of gold dust were shipped across the desert.
-When Judar Pasha returned to Morocco in 1599, his caravan included thirty camel-loads of gold valued by an English merchant at £600,000."
+When Judar Pasha returned to the Saadi Sultanate in 1599, his caravan included thirty camel-loads of gold valued by an English merchant at £600,000."

 Judar was demoted to governor because he advocated for making Timbuktu the new capital, rather than Gao, as Sultan al-Mansur wished.

 Despite Judar's gains, sporadic battles continued with the Songhai army, leading to his replacement several years after his victory.

 Death

 Judar was executed in December 1606 on the orders of Mulay Abdallah, son of Mullay al-Shaykh, in the course of struggles over the Moroccan throne.
 This was mainly set up by the Battle of Tondibi.